All You Need to Know About Subsidized Loans for Graduate School

 FAQ

-Does the US Department of Education offer subsidized loans for graduate students as part of financial aid packages?
+Does the U.S. Department of Education offer subsidized loans for graduate students as part of financial aid packages?

 Are Grad PLUS Loans subsidized loans?